 Payment is required to enter the park, even for bikes.

-Recommend at least 32 to 35 mm tires.
+Recommend at least 32 to 35 mm tires and a red blinky light.